reapermc/wicked-expressions/docs/tutorial/runtime_variables.md

 # Runtime variables

-Ever needed a temporary score, but had to waste time figuring out a name for it?
-Or worse had to make a whole new scoreboard objective?

-Runtime variables offer an easy solution to that!
+Quick and easy anonymous storage/score locations.

-## What are they?
+## Intro

 Runtime variables are an anonymous data storage tool.
 They are statically typed, flushed on `/reload` and lack names internally.

+Each runtime variable you define has to be typed.
+Under the hood all types are stored as `storage` format.
+The only exception is the `Int` type, which is stored as a `scoreboard` format instead.

 ## How to use them

-To define a runtime variable you first need to import them as well as the desired type.
+To define a runtime variable you first need to import the `Var` class as well as the desired type.

-After definition, their methods and usage are pretty much the same as `Data` or `Scoreboard`.
+After definition, their methods and usage are the same as those of `Data` or `Scoreboard`.

 ```py
 from wicked_expressions:api import Var, Int, String